temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ### Check system clocks

 Timing skew can cause the system clock on a Worker to drift behind the system clock of the Temporal Cluster.
-The difference between the two clocks will cause an `Activity complete after timeout` if it exceeds an Activity's `StartToClose` Timeout.
+If the difference between the two clocks exceeds an Activity's [Start-To-Close Timeout](/concepts/what-is-a-start-to-close-timeout), an `Activity complete after timeout` error occurs.

 If you receive an `Activity complete after timeout` error alongside `Context: deadline exceeded`, check the clocks on the Temporal Cluster's system and the system of the Worker sending that error.
 Synchronize all clocks to an NTP server if the Worker's clock doesn't match the Temporal Cluster.